-Free Soil Banner – The Free Soil Banner was a newspaper published in Indianapolis from 1848 to 1854 published by the Free Soil Party.
-The main plank in the Party’s platform was that slavery should not be extended to the territories newly gained in the war with Mexico, but should be “free soil”, worked by free (as opposed to slave) labor.
+Free Soil Banner – This is a collection of old newspapers you can read online.
+The Free Soil Banner was a newspaper in Indianapolis from 1848 to 1854 published by the Free Soil Party.
+The Free Soil Party thought that slavery should not be extended to the territories newly gained in the war with Mexico, but should be “free soil”, worked by free (as opposed to slave) labor.
 They stopped short at advocating the abolition of slavery, preferring to contain it to the areas where it was already allowed, believing that it would eventually die out.
 “Free soil, free speech, free labor, free men.”

 More Info Guides about Black History:

 - Black History: Athletes

 - Black History: Authors & Illustrators

 - Black History: Images & Artifacts